Doosra: Shoaib Malik

 Pakistani all-rounder Shoaib Malik was also reported for his doosra before the first Test between Australia and Pakistan in December 2004.
 Biomechanics tests, similar to those performed on Muralitharan, were conducted, and he did not bowl in subsequent Tests in that series.
 Unlike many other cricketers accused of throwing when bowling their doosra delivery, Malik is also a capable batsman, and some analysts speculate that he might focus on his batting if prevented from bowling this delivery.
-Malik was omitted from the Pakistani team for the first Test against Australia in 2004, although this was due to the reputation of the Perth pitch as being unfriendly to spin bowlers rather than as a result of the controversy.

 Malik returned to bowling in May 2005 following remedial work.
 He was reported again, alongside Shabbir Ahmed, after the first Test against England at Multan in November 2005.

 In May 2006, Malik opted for elbow surgery to correct his bowling action.
-He and the Pakistan Cricket Board had previously unsuccessfully argued that a 2003 road accident caused damage to his elbow which makes his action appear suspect.
-Malik returned to play in June 2006 but does not bowl the doosra anymore.
+He and the Pakistan Cricket Board had previously unsuccessfully argued that a 2003 road accident caused the damage to his elbow which makes his action appear suspect.
+Malik returned to play in June 2006 but does not bowl the doosra any more.